jsheunis/brainpower/docs/things_to_consider.rst

 Why conduct a power analysis?
 *****************************
-* Determine your sample size
+* To determine your sample size
-* Determine whether it is even possible to find an effect with the given means (technical settings, available budget for subjects)
+* To determine whether it is even possible to find an effect with the given means (technical settings, available budget for subjects)
-* Optimizing your pre-processing software given your scanner settings (collect your own resting state data as a template)
+* To optimize your pre-processing software given your scanner settings

 How to define an effect size?
 *****************************